jiweeo/RL-Tracking/README.md

-# Semi-Supervised Object Tracking with Reinforcement Learning
+# Visual Tracking with Reinforcement Learning